exercism/v3-dashboard/README.md

-# tracks-maintenance-dashboard
+# V3 Progress Dashboard

-A dashboard to help maintainers understand the state of tracks.
+A dashboard to help maintainers and contributors understand the state of Tracks for v3.

 ## Track versioning